Catenscia/MxOps/docs/source/user_documentation/scenario.md

 This means that wherever you activate MxOps, you will write and read at the same place.

 Each `Scenario` has a dedicated file per network.
-This means that you can run a `Scenario` on the devnet and if you are satisfied, launch the same `Scenario` on the mainnet without changing any file.
+This means that you can run a `Scenario` on the devnet and if you are satisfied, launch the same `Scenario` on the mainnet without changing any `Scene`.

 The files are organized as below: